 From the overview of the basics of operating systems performance and monitoring to specialized domains of benchmarking and from focusing on profiling to tuning the JVM, this book contains the entire important aspects of Java to fit the requirement of all the aspirants, whether you are a beginner or a seasoned developer.

 It has a compilation of command-line tools for OS monitoring, different components of JVM, tools used for monitoring Java applications, tuning Java EE applications and much more to enhance your knowledge in this particular programming language along with focusing on strengthening your basic understandings.

 As it covers the latest Oracle and third-party tools for monitoring and measuring performance on a wide variety of hardware architectures and operating systems, so it helps in squeezing maximum performance and value from all the Java applications.

-The another great aspect of this book is short standalone essays that focus on providing advice on specific areas, java platform subtleties accompanied with easy to understand code examples.
-Joshua Bloch also focuses on explaining how one can avoid the pitfalls and traps of commonly misunderstood aspects of core java and some of its core libraries like java.lang, java.util, and to an extent, java.util.concurrent and java.io etc., to name a few.
+Another great aspect of this book is short standalone essays that focus on providing advice on specific areas, java platform subtleties accompanied with easy to understand code examples.
+Joshua Bloch also focuses on explaining how one can avoid the pitfalls and traps of commonly misunderstood aspects of core java and some of its core libraries like java.lang, java.util, and to an extent, java.util.concurrent and java.io, etc., to name a few.

-In summary, go ahead with this book if you are looking forward for writing well designed java programs effectively, it definitely goes a little beyond just the basics and talks in a very authoritative style with practical guidelines.
+In summary, go ahead with this book if you are looking forward to writing well-designed java programs effectively, it definitely goes a little beyond just the basics and talks in a very authoritative style with practical guidelines.

 Packed with 95 diabolical puzzles and stunning visual optical illusions, this book has a perfect compilation of subtleties of the Java Programming Language and its core libraries.